 The e-commerce industry is growing fast, but so are acquisition costs.
 As a result, many brands are focusing on organic traffic.
 There are benefits to having both paid and organic traffic for your brand, including the opportunity to show up more than once on a search engine results page.
 Yet focusing solely on paid advertising doesn’t cut it anymore.
 Up to 80% of users focus exclusively on organic search results and ignore the paid ads altogether.

-> While everyone is investing in SEO strategies, an effective—and often overlooked—advanced SEO approach is schema markup.
+While everyone is investing in SEO strategies, an effective—and often overlooked—advanced SEO approach is schema markup.
 Schema markup is a specific structured data vocabulary created by Microsoft, Yahoo!, Google and Yandex.
+By marking up products on your ecommerce website, your content could be eligible for rich snippets in search.
+BUT they need to be marked up correctly.
 Take a look at how schema markup can make your brand stand out in search engine page results.

-> Let your customers speak for you by encouraging them to leave reviews.
+Let your customers speak for you by encouraging them to leave reviews.
 Then take these reviews even further with schema markup.

 Online reviews are seeing a rise in consumer trust.
 97% of consumers are influenced by reviews when making a purchase, and customer reviews can increase conversions up to 270%.
 In an age where information is so readily available online, it’s important to put your brand in front of readers with as much clarity and credibility as possible.

 You don’t need thousands of reviews to make an impact.
 In fact, BrightLocal’s 2020 local consumer survey revealed that consumers look for an average of 10 customer reviews before trusting a star rating.
 And that star rating?
 Only 48% of consumers would use a business with a rating under 4 stars.